top of page

 Research is rooted in questions.
 How you ask those questions and the words you choose to use can affect the whole direction of a study.

 How you choose to measure things can dramatically affect the outcome.
 A particularly sticky issue is when researchers need to measure something that is abstract…like whether sleep training is “effective.”
-It may sound like a concrete thing, but what would effective actually look like in measurable terms?
+It may sound like a concrete thing, but what would "effective" actually look like in measurable terms?
 This is called operationalizing.

 Say you want to measure the effect of social media consumption on empathy.
 You probably could easily measure social media consumption by putting some kind of tracker on the phone or laptop…no problem.
 How do you measure empathy?
 There are no manuals for this.
 Researchers need to decide how to measure it.
 A researcher could use a valid scale or measure that’s been tested to make sure it’s measuring empathy.
 But researchers could also say, “We measured empathy by asking the subjects’ partners how empathetic they were.”
 Ummm.
 You might say, “Is that accurately measuring empathy?